MontaVista-OpenSourceTechnology/meta-apacheconf/README.md

   iface eth0 inet dhcp

 in it, per the recipe, but you should make sure.
-It may need to be adjusted if your network device isn't eth0.
+It may need to be adjusted if your network device isn't eth0, or that can be fixed in the apacheconf layer.

-Edit /etc/syslog-ng/syslog-ng.conf and comment out the lines that have d_xconsole in them.
-You will need to fix the bracing on the "log" line.
+/etc/syslog-ng/syslog-ng.conf is fixed in this layer to comment out the lines that have d_xconsole in them.
 This will eliminate some denials; syslog-ng will try to log to the X server but the X server is not configured in the policy.

 Edit /etc/apache2/httpd.conf and uncomment the line with cgid_module on it.